hyperledger/fabric/docs/source/identity/identity.md

 `SUBJECT` attribute of `C=US, ST=Michigan, L=Detroit, O=FOO Corporation, OU=Accounting,
 CN=John Doe /UID=123456`.
 John's certificate is similar to his government identity card -- it provides information about John which he can use to prove key facts about him.
-There are many other attributes in an X.509 certificate, but concentrate on just these for now.
+There are many other attributes in an X.509 certificate, but let's concentrate on just these for now.

 ![DigitalCertificate](./identity.diagram.8.png)